tazzaoui/golb/src/a_blogging_system_in_less_than_100_lines_of_code.md

 ---
 Author: Taha Azzaoui
 Date: Sun Oct 7 20:48:58 EDT 2018
-Title: A Blogging System in \< 100 lines of code
+Title: A Blogging System in less than 100 lines of code
 ---

 ### Background